 Are steel toe boots heavy?

-Yes, steel toe is only made of steel sheet that can add weight to the boots.
+Yes, steel toe is only made of steel sheets that can add weight to the boots.
 But the weight is not outrageous.
 Thus, it is preferable to carry steel toes for your protection.

 Are composite toe boots OSHA approved?